German regulator to assess suitability of Deutsche Boerse management

-FRANKFURT (Reuters) - A German regional exchange regulator will assess the suitability of Deutsche Boerse's (DB1Gn.DE) management board after allegations of insider trading against the company's chief executive officer earlier this year.
+FRANKFURT, July 19 (Reuters) - A German regional exchange regulator will assess the suitability of Deutsche Boerse's management board after allegations of insider trading against the company's chief executive officer earlier this year.

 The local exchange regulator in Germany's western state of Hesse said in an emailed statement on Wednesday that "the audit will cover all persons who were responsible for possible legal wrongdoings," without providing any names.